-This Easy Vegan Chocolate Croissants Recipe with Raspberries creates a crispy, flaky croissant!
-This vegan croissant recipe is made in less than 30 minutes and uses only FIVE ingredients.
-Easy vegan brunch recipes like vegan puff pastry croissants boast a flaky golden crust and a melted chocolate middle!
-Indulge today with this this foolproof dairy-free chocolate croissant recipe.
+This easy vegan chocolate croissants recipe creates a crispy, flaky croissant infused with chocolate and raspberries.
+This vegan croissant recipe is made in less than 30 minutes and uses only five ingredients.
+It’s perfect for a vegan brunch and thanks to vegan puff pastry it’s easy to make.
+Indulge today with this foolproof dairy-free chocolate croissant recipe.

 Today I’m sharing my super Easy Vegan Chocolate Filled Croissants recipe with raspberries.
 How can croissants be easy?
 Just read on and find out for yourself.